 What You Can Use

 When I was a teenager, I used to putt on the carpet in the hallway with a glass cup.
 There's nothing wrong with going as basic as that.
 A fun, rather inexpensive product, called PuttOut is also an excellent tool if you do have an existing surface and want to give yourself more of a challenge.
 You can read my full review here.

 Many of you already have putting mats at home.
-If you don’t, a premium option that I recently wrote about is the Perfect Practice Putting Mat.
+If you don't, a premium option that I recently wrote about is the Perfect Practice Putting Mat.
 I just contacted the owners, and they have a strong supply at the moment still.
-You can purchase it directly from them on their website here – using code PRACTICAL10 will get you a 10% discount.
+You can purchase it here for a 10% discount.

 Alternatively, the SKLZ accelerator is a good choice if you want to keep your cost down.

 Practicing your putting inside of 10 feet is very important.
 These are the distances where golfers have a decent chance of making putts.

 I often bring up these stats to give people perspective on putting and its difficulty:

 Using these percentages as a guideline can help benchmark your progress.
 There are plenty of different games you can play to keep yourself engaged and challenge yourself to build your putting skills.
 Here are a few you can try out: